 In simple terms, the chart of accounts is a financial organizational tool that is a complete list of every account being run by a business.
 An account is a record for each type of asset, liability, equity, revenue, and expense.
 The COA sorts different specific accounts, consolidating accounts of the same type for easier tracking and logging.

-In many businesses, the charter of accounts is a key tool to help organize a business’ financial record keeping system, and is a foundation to set up all accounting systems.
+In many businesses, the charter of accounts is a key tool to help organize a business’ financial record-keeping system and is a foundation to set up all accounting systems.

 Historically, the methodology was to set up separately labeled drawers for this type of paperwork processing.
-Luckily, the proliferation of accounting software has made this easier by automatically labeling and categorizing the entries for easier finding.
+Luckily, the proliferation of accounting software has made this easier by automatically labelling and categorizing the entries for easier finding.

 The complexity of a chart of accounts is directly correlated to the complexity of the business.
 There may be hundreds of categories and sub-categories of accounts, depending on the size of the business.

 Typically, a COA contains the name of the account, account numbers, and a brief description.
 However, the common practice is to list in order of how it appears on the financial statements.
 Balance sheet accounts usually appear first, and then the income statement accounts.

 - Accounts Receivable

 - Fixed Assets

 - Notes Payable

 - Common Stock